The Strategic Role of Workforce Management

 By Brad Cleveland

 In an ever-changing economy, customer service has become a key battleground for loyalty, revenue and market share.
-The expectations customers have of organizations are evolving rapidly – both because they are more aware of the choices they have, and because improvements in services in any industry or sector furthers expectations across the board.
+The expectations customers have of organizations are evolving rapidly – both because they are more aware of the choices they have, and because improvements in services in any industry or sector increases expectations across the board.
 Providing access to the services customers need and want through the channels they choose is more important than ever.

 Effective workforce management (WFM) involves the totality of forecasting, staffing, scheduling, and making adjustments in real-time when unexpected changes occur.
 The objective is to get the right number of people in the right places at the right times, doing the right things.
 No more, no fewer – overstaff your center and profitability will deteriorate as costs increase; schedule too few agents and customers will abandon, handling times will increase and poor word of mouth will put your brand at risk.